 - Over 10 and 28 days instead of 30

-Another neat feature of OVO Mobile is their unlimited streaming options.
+Another neat feature of OVO Mobile is its unlimited streaming options.
 OVO has teamed up with V8 Supercars, Audi Sport Customer Racing and Gymnastics Australia to deliver free and unlimited streaming of these three sports using OVO Time – OVO’s streaming app.
 Motorsports season is upon us, and there are always gymnastics competitions happening, so if you’re interested in one or both then OVO could be the way to go.

 We can’t forget about the maiden of the prepaid ship, Optus.
-In the prepaid arena, Optus offers five rather interesting plans that are up there with the best of them.
-They range from $10 to $60, and all have unlimited calls and texts.
+In the prepaid arena, Optus offers four rather interesting plans that are up there with the best of them.
+They range from $10 to $50, and all have unlimited calls and texts.
 The first plan is a peculiar one – you have to pay $10 for a SIM card, but you receive unlimited calls and texts as well as 500MB of data when you trigger a ‘$2 day’.
 So, while this may seem expensive over the course of a month, the fact is if you trigger it every day then over 28 days you’ll get 14GB of data for $56.
 The convenience lies in not having to trigger a $2 day though.

 - Surprisingly good-value plans